 - If you do not have a school diary you can use Google calendar for the year.

 - If you are already in contact with your eTeacher ask if they can give you important assignment and assessment dates [Mark these in your calendar].
-If you know already of days that you will not be able to attend a Google Hangout/VC session [because of sports, arts, cultural or other planned events at your school] mark these in and let your eTeacher know.
+If you know already of days that you will not be able to attend a video conference session [because of sports, arts, cultural or other planned events at your school] mark these in and let your eTeacher know.

 Learning online often requires a change in thinking from students who are used to a structured lesson by lesson day.
 You will need to be willing to learn how to manage your own time effectively and to direct your learning more than in a traditional classroom.
 With this comes a lot more flexibility, especially if you are taking more than one online course (some students have up to three), but also more responsibility for your learning.
 Students need to be able to take the initiative and ask the teacher, the eDean and other students for help when they need it.
 Learning online does not mean the absence of the teacher.
 In fact, because of the small number of students in a course, eTeachers can often provide more feedback than in a traditional classroom, but this feedback is usually not instant.